Signing up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 Because you can bring lots of your cards with you, it’s much easier to earn more miles, points, or cash back for your everyday purchases.
 And there are often generous bonuses for using mobile wallet services.

 Some cards even have bonuses for mobile wallet purchases as a standard feature.
-The US Bank Altitude Reserve card earns 3X Altitude Reserve points on travel AND certain mobile wallet purchases!
+The US Bank Altitude Reserve Visa Infinite Card earns 3X Altitude Reserve points on travel AND certain mobile wallet purchases!

 And the Wells Fargo Cash Wise Visa® Card earns 20% more cash back (1.8% cash back vs. 1.5% cash back) on qualifying mobile wallet purchases during the first 12 months you have the card.